-- 3.7 Sustainability begins at home, and the vast majority of existing houses in Spelthorne could be adapted to improve their energy efficiency and improve their resilience to future extreme weather conditions.
+- the vast majority of existing houses in Spelthorne could be adapted to improve their energy efficiency and improve their resilience to future extreme weather conditions.
 Many of these improvements have a financial and quality of life benefit for homeowners.
-New homes should be constructed to the highest standards of efficiency and sustainability. - 3.8 The in practice measures illustrated here are not exhaustive, but are intended to give an overview of potential measures that could be considered and incorporated as part of an extension or adaptation project on an existing home, or as a key part of the design of a new home. - 3.9 Two residential homes are illustrated (an extension to an existing house and a new home), but many of the examples features are applicable to other types of building, such as commercial or apartment buildings.
+New homes should be constructed to the highest standards of efficiency and sustainability. - 3.8 The in practice measures illustrated here are not exhaustive, but are intended to give an overview of potential measures that could be considered and incorporated as part of an extension or adaptation project on an existing home, or as a key part of the design of a new home. - (an extension to an existing house and a new home), but many of the examples features are applicable to other types of building, such as commercial or apartment buildings.
 These include efficiency measures, water efficiency measures and resilient green infrastructure measures.